hydephp/develop/docs/creating-content/static-pages.md

 If you don't supply a front matter title, Hyde will attempt to find a title in the Markdown body by searching for the first level one heading (`# Page Title`), and if that fails, it will generate one from the filename.

-You can also set the `canonicalUrl` metadata in the front matter to set the canonical URL for the page.

 #### Navigation Front Matter

 Furthermore, you can customize how the page appears in the navigation menu using the following front matter options.